Oops! How to Get Spray Paint Off Eyeglasses (Without Ruining Them)

 • Wipe off with a microfiber cloth.
 Fingernails can help with stubborn bits.
 Then wash with warm, soapy water to remove any leftover oil.
 Skip this, and your lenses could look greasy.

-This method is great for older or dried paint.
+This method is great for old or dried paint.
 Messy?
 Maybe.
 But effective and safe.

 Method 3: The Alcohol Spot-Treat (The Last Resort)